-Enjoy a glass of healthy and flavoured milk just by adding this easy to make Milk Masala Powder In It.
+Enjoy a glass of healthy and flavored milk just by adding this easy-to-make Milk Masala Powder In It.

 Keep this Milk Masala Powder in your pantry and use it in various other delicacies other than milk.

-What is Milk masala?
-Does Milk need any Masala?
+What is Milk Masala Powder?
+Does Milk Need Any Masala?